scollinselliott/arkhaia/README.md

 ## Methods

-Vignettes in the package illustrate

 ### Homogeneity via Effect Size

 Establishing a measure of practical signficance for the comparison of finds assemblages in their depositional contexts.
 Whether or not a context is “representative” of another is assessed on the basis of the homogeneity of the distribution of finds.
-The relevant paper has been reviewed and is under revision (Collins-Elliott Under Review).
+The relevant paper has been reviewed and is under revision: Collins-Elliott (Under Review), “Evaluating”.

 - Cressie-Read power-divergence statistic to estimate $\chi^2$ (Cressie and Read 1984; Read and Cressie 1988)